reojackson31/multitask-learning-pytorch/README.md

 ## 5. Creating a Custom Loss Function
 For the initial experiments, the loss function considered was the sum of loss functions for the regression (MSE) and classification (Cross Entropy Loss) tasks, with the assumption that both losses have to be minimized with equal importance.
 For this section, I have created a custom trainer module, which takes the weights for the regression and classification loss.
 So using this module, we can priortize the losses for the regression or classification task as per the requirement to create an optimized model.
 For example, I have demonstrated this by giving a higher weight for the regression loss, assuming that the requirement was that predicting house prices accurately is more important than predicting the house categories. (refer to the notebook for details on this implementation)

-## 6. Using Advanced PyTorch Lightning Features
+## 6. Checkpointing & Early Stopping using PyTorch Lightning

 ### 6.1 Checkpointing
 The ModelCheckpoint callback is used to automatically save the top 3 performing models based on the validation loss, which is the criterion for monitoring performance improvements.
 The models are saved in the specified directory with a filename that includes the epoch number and the validation loss, making it easy to identify and retrieve specific model states.
 By setting the mode to 'min', the callback focuses on minimizing the validation loss, ensuring that only the best models in terms of lower loss are saved.